 As leading funders of breathing breakthroughs, the Lung Health Foundation is used to thinking outside the box.
 Here are three new, outside-the-box ways you can support our work:

 - Feeling lucky?
 Our first ever digital 50/50 raffle launches soon!
 If you’re a resident of Ontario who’s 18+, you’ll soon be able to purchase 50/50 tickets online at the cost of one for $15, or increase your chance of winning with 3 for $40 (or 10 for $100!)
 Will you win big and breathe easy, while supporting our research and support programs?
 Find out when our draw takes place on Monday, September 30.
 Additional rules and regulations apply.

 - This Mother’s Day and Father’s day, Our Gifts of Breath make it easy to support the causes that matter to your family, at a variety of pricepoints!
 Use our Gifts of Breath portal to dedicate your donation to a loved one.
 You can even send them an ecard that lets them know that you’ve made Ontario a better place to breathe in their honour!

-- Go “the extra mile” when you donate your old vehicle – whether it’s working or not – to The Lung Association.
+- Go “the extra mile” when you donate your old vehicle – whether it’s working or not – to the Lung Health Foundation .
 There is no cost to you, and the process is incredibly easy!
 Donate a Car Canada will facilitate all aspects of your car donation from the pick up to the final sale, ensuring that your vehicle will be sold for the highest sale outcome possible.
 They will then forward the net proceeds on to us, and we will send you a tax receipt.
 Find out more here.